A syntax-highlighting pager for git, diff, and grep output

 [merge]

-With that setting, when a merge conflict is encountered, delta will display diffs between the ancestral commit and each of the two merge parents:
+With that setting, when a merge conflict is encountered, Git will display merge conflicts with the contents of the merge base as well. delta will then display this as two diffs, from the ancestor to each side of the conflict:

 image